Germany may be famed for efficiency, but when it comes to bureaucracy, this couldn’t be further from the truth!

 Note that you still need to register, even if you’re living with a friend or family member who is already resident.
 The same goes for if you’re subletting.

 For a hassle-free experience I would highly recommend MyGermanExpert.

 Beware of Church Tax!

 The Protestant and Catholic churches, as well as Jewish denominations, are still legally empowered to collect taxes from their members.

 This tax is administered by the Finanzamt, which in turn takes a small administration fee from the sums collected.
 Payment is collected through the standard pay-as-you-earn income tax model.

-If you missed this step at registration, you can still opt out at a later date by rescinding your denomination.
+If you missed this step, you can still opt out at a later date by rescinding your denomination.
 Be warned though that this will require another trip to whichever office you visited for your Anmeldung, and will also require a fair amount of additional admin legwork.

 Germany operates on an insurance-based system.